timzuntar/tweezer/docs/force_calculation.rst

 Force calculation
 =================

-Force calculation example

-.. plot:: examples/forces_example.py

-   An example of force calculation.
+A more detailed look into the force calculation functionality with example outputs.

-.. plot:: examples/plotting_example.py
+.. plot:: ../examples/forces_example.py

-   An example of plotting.